cwathen/Portfolio/CV.md

 <br>
 #### PROFILE

-I am an Analyst who has worked within Academia for the last four years.
-I am looking to pivot out of Academia into an industry role.
+I am an Analyst who is looking for a new role.
 I have six years of experience in data analysis, communication, problem solving, and have an analytical and curious mindset.
 I am fascinated about how numbers can tell us stories of the past, present, and future, as nearly everything has data.
 In addition, I have over four years of experience collaborating with cross-functional teams to understand complex systems and processes and can tailor any data interpretations to the needs of the recipient.

 #### SKILLS
-* Microsoft Office – Excel, Power BI, PowerPoint, and Word (Expert)
+* Microsoft Office – Excel, Power BI, PowerPoint, and Word (Proficient)
 * Tableau (Intermediate)
 * Project management
-* SQL (Expert)
+* SQL (Proficient)
 * R and Python (Intermediate)
 * Statistics (Intermediate)
-* Public speaking (Expert)
+* Public speaking (Proficient)
 * Languages – English, Spanish, and Swedish

 #### EXPERIENCE
 ##### April 2018 – September 2022
-##### *Data Scientist*, Stockholm University
+##### *Research Analyst/Project Manager*, Stockholm University
+* Responsible six investigative research projects focusing on method development
+* Initiated and created databases using SQL to query for data from journals
-* Cleaned data and analyzed experimental data using linear regression models and statistical methods
+* Performed detailed analysis using R and Python to detect patterns, trends and anomalies using linear regression models and statistical methods
-* Used R and Python to analyze data, including publishing code that make analysis easier
-* Visualized data by creating dashboards and graphs using Microsoft Excel and Power BI
+* Visualized data by creating dashboards and graphs using Microsoft Excel
-* Presented research progress and results to academic and general audiences at international conferences
+* Shared and presented research progress and results to varied audiences, including stakeholders
-* Created documentation to support and improve future analysis
+* Recommended methodologies and created documentation to support other researchers and improve future analysis

 ##### November 2015 – March 2018
 ##### *Personal Banker*, SunTrust (now Truist)
-* Built relationships with clients (both businesses and individuals) to effectively recommend financial products that fit their personal financial goals
+* Built relationships with clients (both businesses and individuals) and provided expert guidance and tailored recommendations on financial products to meet individualized goals
-* Communicated and presented how goals were being met, as well as how presented financial products to local businesses to demonstrate how the bank could help them grow
-* Exceeded goals by 5% for new client acquisition and implemented a client retention strategy to reduce client attrition
+* Communicated regularly with clients to provide progress updates, identify opportunities for upselling or cross-selling, and gather feedback to improve service delivery
+* Worked with cross-functional teams to ensure timely and effective delivery of solutions to clients
+* Provided exceptional customer service and support, including timely response to client inquiries and issues

 ##### October 2014 – September 2015
-##### *Data Analyst*, University of Oxford
+##### *Research Analyst*, University of Oxford
 * Cleaned data and analyzed data using statistical methods
 * Conducted data analysis using Microsoft Excel and R
 * Visualized data and created graphs using Microsoft Excel